 The statistics are sobering; in fact, more than 50% of people over age 85 suffer from some level of cognitive impairment.
 Concerningly, cognitive impairment is showing up in younger people as well.
 If you become mentally incapacitated, a court may appoint someone to protect you and your assets unless you have appointed someone to make decisions for you through a valid power of attorney.

 It’s important to understand how guardianships work and why a power of attorney is usually a better option.
-If you have questions about guardianship in Montgomery County, PA, or Chester County, PA, Slutsky Elder Law has the answers you need.
+If you have questions about guardianship in Delaware County, Chester County, or Montgomery County, PA, Slutsky Elder Law has the answers you need.

 Leading Up to the Guardianship – A Guardianship Attorney can Help